bozhidarzlatev/music-world/README.md

     - Add basic reset.css, Site Icon, fonts and etc.
     - Added basic Header component - only HTML and CSS
     - Added bacis Home component - only HTML and CSS
+    - Added basic Footer component - only HTML and CSS